 Being on a mission to shape the world of unbiased hiring, our scientific validity and test accuracy is our highest priority.
 Thus, all of our game-based assessments are created based on the four following principles:

 - Developed according to the COTAN Review System.

 - Inclusion at the heart of our assessments.

 - Extensively validated, with a focus on Reliability and Construct Validity.

 #2.
 Create a hiring process that is efficient & improve CX

 Gamification works in a twofold way: firstly, it improves the candidate experience and, secondly, it makes your hiring process more efficient and seamless.

 Gamification makes the hiring process efficient by allowing to filter out and select candidates who are best-fit for the open position, thus reducing the length of the hiring cycle – based on the insights gained from the games, you now know exactly who to invite for the interviews.

 Additionally, the application process is not only more “fun” for the candidates, but provides a safe environment for candidates to showcase their skills & potential.
-That’s not all though – it also takes a maximum of 15 minutes to complete (instead of the traditional assessment forms that can take up to 90 minutes to complete).
+That’s not all though – it takes approximately 25 minutes to complete (instead of the traditional assessment forms that can take up to 90 minutes to complete).

 Don’t take our word for it!
 Check out our Quarterly Candidate Experience Report!